athenian-ct-projects/EmmaArnold-ff-project/Flow_chart.md

 Function F: ask user for what to do next: invest more money reasearch(a) cancel all country to country transportation(b) if a: if r = 10: r = r + 5 and m = m - 5 and x = x + 1 if r < 10: r = r + 2 and m = m - 5

+Function G: ask user for what to do next: